 - Apply a thin layer of ground limestone over the affected area and water it thoroughly.
 This helps improve grass growing conditions.

-- Let this coating sit for a week, keeping your curious canine away while the lime does its magic.
+- Let this coating sit for a week, keeping your curious canine away while the limestone does its magic.

 - Apply a thin layer of topsoil to the affected area.